mohamedmokhtar666/automation_task/README.md

  Java programming,
  WebDriverManager.
  Steps:
- general scanerio:
+ general scenario:
  1-open browser.
  2-open website.
  3-open signup page.
  4-enter data fields to signup and click signup.
  5-open login page to enter fields to login.
  6-go to home page to appear message (Hi, name account Welcome back).
-Create Maven project and put dependenices in pom.xml (maven.compiler.source>17, org.seleniumhq.selenium,org.testng,webdrivermanager).
+Create Maven project and put dependencies  in pom.xml (maven.compiler.source>17, org.seleniumhq.selenium,org.testng,webdrivermanager).
 =======================================================================================================================================================================
 # First Part:
-create in src main package called pages inside it three classes they SignupPage,LoginPage and HomePage. firstly class signupPage create method signUpProcess_PartiallyAutomated to automate signup define locate elements and enter fields ,interact with fields than click manully captcha to continue sigup and then go next page LogingPage to enter  the same account and password  and  click login button then go to next page HomePage to verify login successful. secondly create method signUpProcess_FullyAutomated the same steps in pervious method but, fully automated without any human interact.
+create in src main package called pages inside it three classes they SignupPage,LoginPage and HomePage. firstly class signupPage create method signUpProcess_PartiallyAutomated to automate signup define locate elements and enter fields ,interact with fields than click manually  captcha to continue signup and then go next page LogingPage to enter  the same account and password  and  click login button then go to next page HomePage to verify login successful. secondly create method signUpProcess_FullyAutomated the same steps in pervious method but, fully automated without any human interact.